 Moving Together is a brand-new project that explores loneliness and belonging.
 We are working in partnership with anthropology researcher Dr Bronwyn Tarr, from the University of Oxford.

 Can we ease feelings of loneliness using movement and music?
-This exciting project looks at the nature of loneliness and belonging.
 Moving Together shows how shared experiences are important for personal and community health.
 Recently the issue has become more relevant as so many of us feel a sense of isolation.

 We have been working with members of the public who are affected by loneliness and asking them to share their thoughts and ideas about their experiences.
 These conversations have been recorded and set to original music composed by Quentin Lachapele.
-Choreographer Gemma Peramiquel and dancers will translate those seeds into short dance pieces (gifts) to soundtracks made by composer Quentin Lachapele.
+Choreographer Gemma Peramiquel and dancers have taken these recording and created short dance pieces inspired by the voices and music.
 Film maker Michael Lynch has made short films of the sequences, which are shared online and some are being used in an online ‘flashmob’ experience, bringing people together in synchronised movement.

 This is a sample track of voice and sound elements combined.

 Want to be part of Moving Together at IF Oxford?